ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Group-based policies do not work for account-scoped APIs when using IAM token or API key
+{: #known_issue59626}

+When consuming multi-tenant MDS (Metadata Service) APIs with an IAM token or API key, group-based policies do not work.

+## Unable to access tables using Snowflake connector with private key authentication when warehouse name is not specified
+{: #known_issue65588}

+When a Snowflake connector is configured with private key authentication and the warehouse name field is left empty, you can access schemas but cannot query tables.

 ## Spark application logs not displaying correctly in UI
 {: #known_issue54254}